stackbit-projects/modern-lettuce-54b0c/src/pages/about.md

       relativeUrl: true
 template: page
 ---
 **Quanshu Li** is a Data Scientist located in Brisbane, Australia.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.

-> The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.
+He has done Finite Element modelling of unconventional reservoirs, mining, and fault movement in his PhD and Master.
+After graduating from The University of Queensland as a PhD, he worked as a construction manager in Melbourne.
+However, he is interested in Data Science and has several years of experience of Python programming, so he is pursuing a career as a data scientist.
+He also has also done some learning in Javascript, React etc.

+He will update his recent works on this website.

 *Thank You for reading!*